-Probation is responsible for the supervision of approximately 50,000 adults under Felony Probation supervision.
-Probation offers a wide variety of supervision programs designed to ensure public safety, address victim issues, and foster positive behavioral change.
+Probation is responsible for the supervision of approximately 60,000 adults Probation offers a wide variety of supervision programs designed to ensure public safety, address victim issues, and foster positive behavioral change.
 Probation continues to seek innovative ways to improve public safety, reduce the risk of recidivism, and reduce the number of state prison commitments.

 Supervision Intake Team - All persons ordered to report to Probation for felony probation supervision will report to the area office ordered by the court for intake.
-These DPOs orient the probationer regarding the requirements of probation supervision, explain the court ordered conditions of supervision, and make referrals to the appropriate treatment provider if services are ordered by the court.
+DPOs orient the probationer regarding the requirements of probation supervision, explain the court ordered conditions of supervision, and make referrals to the appropriate treatment provider if services are ordered by the court.
 They will also setup the financial account for the collection of victim restitution, court fines and fees, and payment for the cost of supervision.
 Once the orientation process is complete, the DPO refers the probationer to the appropriate area office for supervision.